boghammar/MMM-SL-PublicTransport/README.md

                                             // findStation to get the id(s) of the station(s) you want.
                 stationName: 'station-name',// Optional.
 This is the name of the station.
                                             // It's shown in the header if you have set a header on the module
+                excludeTransportTypes: [],  // Optional.
+This is an array of types of transport that you DONT
+                                            // want to see.
+If not present then all transport types are shown.
+                                            // The types are: 'Bus', 'Train', 'Metro', 'Tram' and 'Ship'.
                 lines: [                    // Optional.
 An array of lines that you want to see departing from
                                             // this station.
                   {
                     line: line-id,          // The id of the line
                     direction: dir,         // Optional.
 If present only show departures in this direction
                                             // for this line.
                     swapDir: false          // Optional.
 If true, change dir 1 to 2 and vice versa.
                                             // Shall be used with the "In to town" feature.
 Note that
                                             // if direction is defined, that shall be direction swapped to.
                   }
                 ]
               },